Natural Stages of Growth in Writing

 Focuses on the most overlooked stage of development in the writing journey and accounts for the development of writer’s block and writing resistance in kids.
 If you successfully navigate the Partnership Writing phase, your kids will not be plagued with the “blank page, blank stare” syndrome.
 You’ll both know how to create writing and what role you each play in the process.

-How to make the somewhat treacherous journey from adorable, fact-centered child to rhetorical imagination (the awareness that the world is inhabited by unlimited numbers of perspectives).
+This is our first of a two part discussion of the Transition to Ownership stage of writing growth.
+This is the time when your students are making the somewhat treacherous journey from adorable, fact-centered child to rhetorical imagination (the awareness that the world is inhabited by unlimited numbers of perspectives).

 Continues the discussion of your role in the “Big Juicy Conversations” you need to be having with your fledgling thinkers.